vitmalina/mquery/README.md

 #### show()

-Sets css display property to previous, if used after .hide() or 'inherit'
+Sets css display property to previous value if used after .hide() or ''

 ```js
 $(element).show() // => object